RJonMshka/CS-411-Homework1/README.md

 There are some sample outputs of the task in `src/main/resources/sampleOutputs` directory.

 Also, to test the application with real input data, the data is present at `src/main/resources/input` directory.
 This data can be copied to HDFS or S3 bucket (in case of deploying on AWS EMR) and can be analyzed using hadoop's mapreduce framework.

+The output files are of CSV format but do not have a .csv extension.
+To open the file in a spreadsheet software, rename the output file with .csv extension and then it can be opened up in an any spreadsheet software like MS Excel or Google Spreadsheets.

 ---
 ## Various Map-Reduce Tasks and how to run them